CodingKittyCat/Liz-MidiMaid-And-Songs/README.md

 **The MIDI Maid** is a charming little command-line helper designed to clean, tidy, and prep your MIDI files for use in things like *Final Fantasy XIV* performances.
 She sweeps up cluttered notes, gently remaps pitch ranges, and ensures everything sounds lovely for your in-game concerts!
+Maids, however, aren't miracle beings!
+It'll still require some fine tuning here and there to create the perfect track.
+However, you should be well on your way with the MidiMaid :)

 ---